Commentary on the New Testament

 In his study of the New Testament, Sharp explained:

-If in Greek two different people are connected by the word and (Old Greek: καί) and the first person is preceded by the definite article o (Old Greek: the/this), then it is not necessary to repeat the definite article before the second group of people.
+If in Greek two different people are connected by the word and (Old Greek: καί) and the first person is preceded by the definite article the/this (Old Greek: ho), then it is not necessary to repeat the definite article before the second group of people.
 In this case, the latter noun always refers to the same person described by the first noun.
 In other words: Then it is a more detailed description of the person mentioned first.

 ho (= the) + noun + kai (= and) + noun = one person